dgcamacho/so2021/exercises/sheet10.md

 # Exercise sheet 10 - 2020/01/08

 ## Exercise 1 (Standard Containers)
-The C++ standardlibrary provides implementations of several common data-structures: vector, list, deques, queues,...
+The C++ standard library provides implementations of several common data-structures: vector, list, deques, queues,...
 We want to compare some of them for performance of insertion and sorting algorithms:

-- Create an empty Container of type `std::list, std::vector, std::deque, ...` with value type one of {`int, double, A`}, where `A` is a class
+1. Create an empty Container of type `std::list, std::vector, std::deque, ...` with value type one of {`char, double, A`}, where `A` is a class
 ```c++
 struct A {